akvault/deployment-k8s/external-dns/README.md

 RELEASE_NAME - name of the helm release, can be anything you want (external-dns for example)

-DOMAIN_FILTER - name of your Route53 hosted zone if *.example.com would be example.com.
-You can find this information in the AWS console (Route53)
+DOMAIN_FILTER - name of your Route53 hosted zone if *.youlearn.link would be youlearn.link.

 HOSTED_ZONE_ID - id of your hosted zone in AWS.
 You can find this information in the AWS console (Route53)